AtharvAgar/AtharvAgar/README.md

 - 👋 Hi, I’m @AtharvAgar
-- 👀 I’m interested in - "Computer Science"
+- 👀 I’m interested in -
-- 🌱 I’m currently learning - PYTHON and Web Designing
+- 🌱 I’m currently learning -
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 👍 I already did Visual Basic, MySQL, C and C++
+- 👍

                               *Coding - Where Logic Meets Software*
 <!---